microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenges/Challenge-00.md

 ## Description

-Now that you have the common pre-requisites installed on your workstation, there are prerequisites specifc to this hack.
+Now that you have the common prerequisites installed on your workstation, there are prerequisites specific to this hack.

 ### Deploying Azure OpenAI models